How to Highlight Text in Excel (7 Easy Ways)

 Output of Highlighting by Pop-up Menu

-• If you wish to highlight text using Conditional Formatting, first select the range and then select Conditional Formatting under the Styles ribbon group from the Home.
+• Select the range and then select Conditional Formatting under the Styles ribbon group from the Home.

 Select Options to Apply Conditional Formatting

 • A dialog box appears.
-Give the condition there based on which Excel will apply to format.
+Provide the conditions based on which Excel will apply to format.

 Applying Condition of Highlighting